-Camber is popular both for people heading to the track, as it allows for more grip during cornering, but is also popular for those looking for the “stanced” or “flush” look, as it allows for fine tuning the wheel gap between the tire and your guard.
+It’s also popular for those running low or negative wheel offsets, by those looking for the ‘stanced’ or ‘flush’ look, as it allows for fine tuning the wheel gap between the tire and your guard.

-Less common than camber-only plates, coilover top hats with caster adjustment tend to be paired with race-specific coilovers.
+Less common than camber-only plates, coilover top hats with caster adjustment tend to be paired with race-specific, adjustable coilovers.

-Dialling in more caster allows you to move your wheel hub forwards or backwards from a vertical position.
+Adjusting caster angle allows you to move your wheel hub forwards or backwards from a vertical position.
 Most cars come from factory with a degree of caster already used, as it makes the car more stable and allows the steering wheel return to center more easily.

 More caster can be confidence inspiring for enthusiasts, as straight-line stability improves and during cornering the caster also increases camber, however this comes with heavier steering which can make your car less responsive.

 Though it’s a matter of opinion, many people consider coilovers to be the best option as the damper is matched to the spring rate.

 In addition to this, coilovers usually offer a lot of additional areas of adjustment, which can help to fine tune both ride quality on the street, and performance on the track.